Why I am Misunderstood as a Blogger

 That took time.

-The world trains men especially to measure themselves using salary, title, property, wife, children, promotion, car, square footage.
-Like a human being is a refrigerator specification sheet.
+The world trains men especially to measure themselves using salary, title, property, promotion, car, square footage.
+As if a human being were a refrigerator specification sheet.

 Remaining decent while disappointed is not small work either.